Juǀʼhoan language: Number

-For example, the noun gǂhòà, "dog", belongs to class 2, and may be referred to with the pronoun ha, whereas gǀúí, "forest", belongs to class 5, which has ká as its corresponding pronoun.
+Each noun class has its own associated pronoun set, constituting the only morphological difference between noun classes.
+For example, the noun gǂhòà, "dog", belongs to Class 2, and may be referred to with the third person pronoun ha, whereas gǀúí, "forest", belongs to Class 5, which has ká as its corresponding pronoun.

-The noun classes and their pronoun-sets are as follows:
+The noun classes and their pronoun sets are as follows: